 You should have already received a questionnaire.
 This form is important and needs to be completed.
 Everyone should also have also received a nutritional and psychology questionnaire with this.

 Initial Appointment – Bariatric Workshop

-This is a group meeting with our Specialist Nurse and dietitian.
-Please allow 3 hrs. for this as well as time to have your bloods taken.
-The nurse will describe the surgical options available and go through the risks associated with each procedure in further detail.
+This is a virtual group meeting with our Specialist Nurse and dietitian.
+Please allow 3-4 hours.
+The nurse will describe the surgical options available and go through the risks associated with each procedure in depth.
 The dietitian will go through the dietary changes expected with surgery.
-You will be able to ask questions and meet others in a similar situation to you.
-Afterwards, a blood form will be given for you to undergo, prior to your one stop clinic.
-Once you attend this meeting, you will be sent a date in the post for our one stop clinic.
+You will be able to ask questions and see others in a similar situation to you.
+Afterwards, a blood form will be posted to you.
+Once you have attended this meeting and have had your blood test and we have the results, you will be sent a date in the post for our one stop clinic.

 One Stop clinic

 You will see 4 different specialists during this virtual one Stop clinic.
 Please allow 3 ½ hours.
 During this virtual clinic, you will have the following assessments.

 Our surgeon will describe the surgical side of the operation and risks in more depth and assess whether you are suitable for surgery.

 The nurse will discuss what your preference is for surgery and discuss some of the areas mentioned in the initial appointment specifically tailored to you.

 The dietitian will assess and discuss your current diet and the dietary implications of surgery for you in depth.
 This will mean changing your lifestyle habits and you will be encouraged to lose some weight prior to surgery.

 The anaesthetist will go through your medical risks and assess your requirements for a safe surgery.